bbartling/easy-aso/README.md

 cd easy-aso
 pip install .
 ```
-See examples directory for how to run files with Python.
-* **TODO** - make tutorial for the fake BACnet device that runs on a rasp pi and running example scripts.

 ## Cybersecurity Disclaimer

 Easy ASO is designed as an operations technology (OT) application with no built-in cloud connectivity but it is fully capable of anything programmed in Python.
 Any implementation of cloud connectivity for this app is the responsibility of the user.
 It is crucial to understand the cybersecurity implications of sending bi-directional signals to building systems.

 **Security Best Practices**:
-- Adhere to the highest cybersecurity standards, including network hardening, secure configurations, and regular security audits.
+- Ensure the safety of your systems by following recommended cybersecurity best practices, including network, VPN, and VM access hardening, secure configurations, and routine security checks.
-- Involve your organization's IT department when implementing cloud connectivity to ensure compliance with security policies.
+- Work closely with the IT team when enabling cloud connectivity to ensure it complies with your organization's security policies.
+- Involve IT in all stages of the project and address any issues related to the implementation of easy-aso.
-- Implement access controls, encryption, and secure communication protocols to protect building systems from unauthorized access or cyberattacks.
+- Safeguard building control systems by utilizing access controls, encryption, and secure communication protocols to prevent unauthorized access.

-**Responsibility**:
-The creator of this app and its affiliates take no responsibility for damage to equipment, property, or people resulting from inadequate cybersecurity practices.
-The provided examples do not include cloud connectivity to minimize risk.
-Implementing cloud connectivity is at the user's discretion and should be done with the utmost care and adherence to industry security standards.

-**Important Note**:
-For any scenarios involving cloud-based control of building systems, it is highly recommended to work closely with cybersecurity professionals to secure all communication channels and minimize potential risks.
+- Act in the capacity of an ICS security specialist on behalf of your client, and promptly report any vulnerabilities or issues you discover.
+- Develop an incident response plan to ensure the project is prepared for any potential security breaches, enabling swift and effective action from the incident response team should an issue arise during the implementation of easy-aso.

 ## License:
 【MIT License】